scozv/blog/_pages/cv.en.md

-instead, software engineering is much more important, such as deployment, monitoring, log system, Health Check, and metrics, also including the conceptions of architecture design, such as concurrent, reliablity, throughput.
+instead, software engineering is much more important, such as deployment, monitoring, log system, Health Check, and metrics, also including the conceptions of architecture design, such as concurrent, reliability, throughput.
 Besides, a project owner needs to understand and plan the roadmap, resources (internal or external) of project.
 In recent 1 year, I practiced not just the delivery of code, but also the engineering ability and being the owner of project.